V15A/bus-tracker/README.md

 # Bus-tracker

 An app where you can see busses and trams of Tampere on map.
-You can also see bus/tram stops currently and more in the future if my time allows.
+You can also see bus/tram stops currently and more in the future if I have time.
 This is a free-time project which may or may not get better over time.

-**Please note that this is _not_ a finished app and there's quite a few things a miss**
+**Please note that this is _not_ a finished app and there's quite a few things amiss**

 ## I want to see this in action!

 Sure thing!
 You can find the latest version running at https://v15a.github.io/bus-tracker/ <br/><br/>
-Please note that using Firefox is recommended as there are some issues with other browser.<br/>
+Please note that using Firefox is recommended as there are some issues with other browsers.<br/>

 ## Screenshots